Vellerat

 Vellerat ([vɛlʁa]) is a former municipality in the district of Delémont in the canton of Jura in Switzerland.
 On 1 January 2019, the former municipalities of Rebeuvelier and Vellerat merged into the municipality of Courrendlin.

 History

-Vellerat is first mentioned in 1741 as Vellerat.
+Vellerat was first mentioned in 1741 as Vellerat.

 Vellerat was allowed to leave canton Bern and join canton Jura after a 1996 nationwide referendum (91.6% for, 8.4% against; 31.0% turnout).